dortegadelv/HaplotypeDFEStandingVariation/README.md

 ## Plotting scripts

 The folder PlottingScripts/ includes the R scripts we used to create each figure from the paper.
-To run, just change the setwd() command on top of each script to point to the location of PlottingScripts in your local computer.

 ## Running forward simulations with PReFerSim